Caellwyn/sampling_and_clt-ds-west-082420/README.md

 Let's create a population of systolic blood pressure of adult males in Chicago, assuming a mean of 114 mmHg with a standard deviation of 11 mmHg.
 We will also assume the adult male population to be 1.5 million.

-It is impossible to measure the systolic blood pressure of every man in Chicago, but let's assume multiple investigations have led to the conclusion the the mean and std of this population is 114 and 11, respecively.
+It is impossible to measure the systolic blood pressure of every man in Chicago, but let's assume multiple investigations have led to the conclusion numbers avoe.
 These are therefore estimators of the population parameter.

 $\Large\hat\mu = 114$
 $\Large\hat\sigma = 11$